 Valentine's Day isn't just for lovers—many people actually celebrate Valentine's Day with friends.
 With some friends, you might give a card to say "Happy Valentine's Day," while with others, you might go all out with a big party.
 Here are some ideas for different ways to celebrate Valentine's Day with friends and to inspire you to create your own unique experience.

-Movies are great to see on Valentine's Day because some of the biggest holiday blockbusters are still around and the Academy Awards are right around the corner, but if you don't feel like heading out to the theater, stay home and binge watch some great TV.
+Movies are great to see on Valentine's Day because some of the biggest holiday blockbusters are still around, and the Academy Awards are right around the corner.
+However, if you don't feel like heading out to the theater, you can stay home and binge-watch some great TV.
 A TV, some popcorn, and your pals can be just as fun as going out to the movies.

 Give Back to Your Community

 This Valentine's Day, why not spread the love to those in need?
 Call up a local soup kitchen, church, or community center to see how you can give back—or check out our list of volunteer organizations that are always looking for help.
 Volunteering is a good way to meet new friends or bond with the ones you have.
 Make it a tradition.

 You could also try putting a twist on the traditional Valentine's Day party by inviting friends over to do good for a local charity.
 Exchange envelopes that contain promises to volunteer with your friend in mind, or show them that you appreciate their personal struggle and make a donation to their favorite charity instead.

 If your friend has personal experience with a certain disease or cause, choose a charity aligned with it.
 It shows your friend that you are aware of what is close to their heart and that you care about the things that are important to them.

 Craft nights are a great way to celebrate with your friends and kids.
 You'll keep them busy while you catch up on your scrapbooking or craft projects as well.
 Order a heart-shaped pizza from your local pizza place, and you're all set.